theAshRose/SQL-team-tracker/README.md

 Here we have a wonderful, wonderful managerial tool.
 [Here is a link to the application](https://thedomconrad.github.io/employee-sum/)
 With this tool one may store and organize employees, roles and departments.
 You may use this command prompt program to edit them as well.
 Enjoy!

+NOTE: If you will take a look at the code you will notice our functions are NOT camelCase.
+This is done by design - read more about it in the code snippet below!

 ## How to use

 Type 'node index.js' into your cammand line to get started.
 For help, refer to this short and sweet [video](https://youtu.be/rEool94YysA).
 You may view employees, departments and roles in a number of different ways - as well as add them!
 Functionality to delete is intended to be added but for now this MVP works sweetly and with no bugs :).